Google Analytics: Privacy

 Due to its ubiquity, Google Analytics raises some privacy concerns.
-Whenever someone visits a website that uses Google Analytics, Google tracks that visit via the users' IP address in order to determine the user's approximate geographic location.
+Whenever someone visits a website that uses Google Analytics, Google tracks that visit via the user's IP address in order to determine the user's approximate geographic location.
 To meet German legal requirements, Google Analytics can anonymize the IP address.
 Google has also released a browser plug-in that turns off data about a page visit being sent to Google, however, this browser extension is not available for mobile browsers.
 Since this plug-in is produced and distributed by Google itself, it has met much discussion and criticism.
 Furthermore, the realization of Google scripts tracking user behavior has spawned the production of multiple, often open-source, browser plug-ins to reject tracking cookies.
 These plug-ins allow users to block Google Analytics and similar sites from tracking their activities.
 Many browsers allow users to reject third-party cookies and tracking scripts, in some cases this is the default option.

 It has been anecdotally reported that errors can occur behind proxy servers and multiple firewalls, changing timestamps and registering invalid searches.
 Webmasters who seek to mitigate Google Analytics' specific privacy issues can employ a number of alternatives having their backends hosted on their own machines.
 Until its discontinuation, an example of such a product was Urchin WebAnalytics Software from Google itself.
 On January 20, 2015, the Associated Press reported that HealthCare.gov was providing access to enrollees' personal data to private companies that specialized in advertising, mentioning Google Analytics specifically.
 Additionally, in 2022, countries such as Austria, France, and Italy have prohibited the service which lets webmaster tools track and analyze their site traffic.
-The government stated in its decisions that information are collected via cookies and transmitted to the United states could potentially be seen by third parties and the government which could breach GDPR as users aren't ensured due process for redness.
+The government stated in its decisions that information are collected via cookies and transmitted to the United States could potentially be seen by third parties and the government which could breach GDPR as users are not ensured due process for redress.

 The new version of Google Analytics, also known as GA4, is equipped with deeper anonymization of user data through which the GA4 anonymizes IP addresses of all users by default, meaning it's not possible to perform any changes for this setting.

 Support and training

-Google offers free Google Analytics IQ Lessons, Google Analytics certification test, free Help Center FAQ and Google Groups forum for official Google Analytics product support.
-New product features are announced on the Google Analytics Blog.
-Enterprise support is provided through Google Analytics Certified Partners or Google Academy for Ads.
+Google offers training for Google Analytics 4 (GA4) through its Skillshop platform, which includes four courses and a certification as of August 2024.
+For developers and those seeking in-depth technical details, Google provides detailed GA4 documentation.
+Announcements related to updates and new features for GA4 are made on the Google Marketing Platform Blog.
+Support for enterprise-level users is accessible via the Google Enterprise Marketing Portal.
+The official Google Analytics YouTube channel also hosts a range of video tutorials and insights.